 This Mail Services Guide has been prepared as a source for you to obtain the best available mail services.
-It covers topics such as addressing, enclosures, envelopes, inter-office mail; US mail classifications, specialized delivery services and other information basic to your everyday needs.
+It covers topics such as addressing, enclosures, envelopes, inter-office mail, US mail classifications, specialized delivery services and other basic information for your everyday needs.
 Make this guide your desk companion.

 Should you have a specific question regarding "mailing", we urge you to call Mansfield University Mail Services at extension 4950.

 MAIL CENTER- GENERAL INFORMATION

 - HOURS OF OPERATION

 - SCHEDULE DELIVERY AND PICKUP TIME

 INTERNAL OR INTER-OFFICE MAIL

 - MAILING LIST